 Among the things native English speakers are known to struggle with, Mandarin Chinese, the rolled “r,” and general self-awareness rank prominently.
 That last part was mainly a joke, but learning the Hungarian language isn’t.
 Most Americans probably don’t know this, but Hungarian is one of the most difficult languages an English speaker can learn, as well as one of the most rewarding.

-Founded in 2008 and now residing in New York’s East Village neighborhood, the bookstore hosts many cultural and language programs.
-Naturally, it provides lessons in Hungarian, as well as English, Spanish and German, with French, Polish and Portuguese possibilities in the future.
+Founded in 2008 and formerly residing in New York’s East Village neighborhood*, the bookstore hosts many cultural and language programs.
+Naturally, it provides lessons in Hungarian, as well as English, French, Spanish and German.
 It also runs a theater and film group that orchestrates multilingual theater productions.

-As a professional language instructor who’s been teaching the Hungarian language for 16 years, Zsedely believes it’s the second most difficult language an English speaker can learn, with Mandarin being the first.
+As a professional language instructor who’s been teaching the Hungarian language for going on two decades, Zsedely believes it’s the second most difficult language an English speaker can learn, with Mandarin being the first.

 “Hungarian is the most creative language in the world, which means you can play with the order and the cases, and moreover, with the suffixes and prefixes, too,” she said.